69 Elegant Backyard Ideas for a Luxe Outdoor Space

 You know what would really take this layout to the next level?
 Adding in some built-in benches along the edges of the deck.
 It keeps things organized and clean while still keeping that sleek and elegant look.
 And how about throwing in a canopy or pergola for some added shade?
 Works like a charm!

-Botanical Borders With Manicured Symmetry
+Manicured Botanical Borders With Symmetry

 When I think about a beautiful garden design, I always aim for symmetry and balance because it just gives off such an elegant vibe, you know?